 Experience the iconic MINI Cooper first hand, with its classic lines, detailed interior and fun picnic theme.

 Take the iconic MINI Cooper for a drive!
 This beautifully crafted LEGO® brick replica of the classic MINI Cooper Mk VII is full of authentic details, from the classic green and white color scheme with white wing mirrors and racing stripes, to the opening doors, hood and trunk, sporty fog lights, detailed engine and separate spare tire compartment.
 You can even remove the roof to access a tan colored interior with patterned seats, veneer-style dashboard, turning steering wheel, and moving gearshift and handbrake.
+To learn more about roof services online, click Gryphon Roofing and get free consultation today.
 And of course, no MINI Cooper would be complete without a picnic basket and blanket, the perfect accessories for a cozy day in the countryside!

 - Features opening doors, hood and trunk, spare wheel in separate compartment, detailed engine and 2 fog lights.